samjulien/blog/_posts/2018-04-04-expanding-auth0-extend-with-compilers.markdown

 layout: post_extend
 title: Expanding Auth0 Extend with Compilers
 description: A look at how webtask compilers can open your extensions to new possibilities.
 longdescription: Compilers allow for incredible customizations for your webtasks, allowing for tasks to be created in different languages with completely different behaviors.
 date: 2018-04-04 12:36
-category: Extend, Technical, Webtasks
+category: Technical Guide, Auth0 Product, Extend
 is_non-tech: false
 author:
   name: Raymond Camden